rudzen/ChessLib/README.md

 Yes.
 As far as C# goes it should be able to hold its own.

-Perft console test program approximate timings to depth 6
+Perft console test program approximate timings to depth 6 for normal start position

 * AMD-FX 8350 = ~12.5 seconds. (without TT) (earlier version)
-* Intel i7-8086k = ~4 seconds
+* Intel i7-8086k = ~3.5 seconds

 ## What is not included?